The UberGogen, UltraGogen, HyperGogen, HyperGogen+ and GoldenGogen puzzles in these books go from: the easiest

 for somebody that is one, this is the only place you will find them.

-There are thirteen regular books and seven large print books with a total of over 2,660 unique
+There are fourteen regular books and eight large print books with a total of 2,400 unique

 puzzles and you can go to each book's Amazon page by clicking on the links above.